muratk3n/thirdwave/en/README.md

 ---

-That risk averseness led to the discovery and colonization of US after all 😉 Pursued by different, diverse set of states also let's not forget.
+That risk averseness led to the discovery and settlement of US after all 😉 Pursued by different, diverse set of states also let's not forget.

 ---